alicevillar/sfa_api/README.md

 > * Here is how secure database access is done in SFA-API:
 > * Secure queries: In order to mitigate SQL injection we used use ‘Query Parameterization’.
 However, certain locations in a database query are not parameterizable.
 Because of the large variation in the pattern of SQL injection attacks they are often unable to protect databases.
-In SFA-API we test queries for performance.
-> * Secure configuration: we use pyodbc, an open source Python module that makes accessing ODBC databases simple.
-> Secure communication: we apply secure (authenticated, encrypted) communications methods.
-It is a good practice to only use the secure communications options per the "Protect Data Everywhere control".
+OWASP recomments testing queries for performance, but this is not done here because the queries are all very small and therefore is not necessary.
+> * Secure configuration: we run the database in a docker container, which has connectivvity restrictions (can only be accessed by the administrator and only has one door open - 1433).
+The server which runs the database does not allow external access.
 All access to the database should be properly authenticated.

-> ==> In SFA-API, Cross-site scripting is prevented by:
+Thus, it is not possible to directly access the database from outside the instance.
+> Secure communication: we use Pyodbc, an open source Python module to communicate with the database.
+We apply secure (authenticated, encrypted) communications methods.

 <h3>C4: Encode and Escape Data</h3>

-> ==> In SFA-API, Cross-site scripting is prevented by:
+Encoding/Escaping is used to neutralize content against other forms of injection.
+Escaping is a subset of encoding, where not all characters need to be encoded.

+Password is stored in hashed into the database and the authentication process uses hashing comparison.
+For password hashing we use the library [Werkzeug](https://pypi.org/project/Werkzeug/).

 <h3>C5: Validate All Inputs</h3>